-The Bylaws chair and the state board are proposing that Minnesota PTA units adopt universal bylaws.
-This would be one set of bylaws that all local units follow.
+The Bylaws chair and the state board have proposed that Minnesota PTA units adopt universal bylaws.
+This means there is one set of bylaws that all local units follow.
 The benefit is that there is less hassle for you to remain in “good standing” in relation to the bylaws.
 Unique aspects for each unit, such as when you meet, committees, etc. will be defined in your Standing Rules.
 NEW VERSION WITH AMENDMENTS WILL BE AVAILABLE SOON!

 Standing Rules are new to most local PTA units.
 These provide process and details that are not contained in the bylaws, such as when you meet, committees, terms, etc. Standing rules must not conflict with the bylaws.
 Unlike bylaws, standing rules may be changed from administration to administration or from meeting to meeting.
 The proposal to adopt universal bylaws and standing rules was approved at the Minnesota PTA convention on May 19.